Nov 21, 2024

 5.10.8 Organ Donor Leave Policy

-This policy is intended to provide time off with pay for full-time MCC employees who donate an organ, or bone marrow.
-An employee may use up to thirty (30) days of organ donation leave in any twelve-month period to serve as a bone marrow donor, and up to thirty (30) days or organ donation leave in any twelve-month period to serve as an organ donor.
+This policy is intended to provide time off with pay for full-time MCC employees who donate an organ or bone marrow.
+An employee may use up to thirty (30) days of organ donation leave in any twelve-month period to serve as a bone marrow donor and up to thirty (30) days of organ donation leave in any twelve-month period to serve as an organ donor.

 An employee shall not be required to use accumulated sick or annual leave time before being eligible for organ donor leave.
 (Board approved 6/14/05)